myENA/consul-zombie/README.md

 `-local-addr string` | Address with port of "local" agent to use to retrieve service list from (defaults to value of `CONSUL_HTTP_ADDR` env var)
 `-remote-port int` | Port to use when connecting to remote agents.
-Defaults to `8500` `-token string` | ACL token to use in all API requests `-v`        | Verbose
+Defaults to `8500` `-token string` | ACL token to use in all API requests `-rate` | Optionally limits deregistration calls to -rate per minute.
+Defaults to 0, or unrestricted `-v`        | Verbose
 `-vv`       | Increased verbosity
 `-vvv`      | Super verbosity